The LA Fashion Magazine

 Add to cart

-As the second installment of the LA Fashion Magazine’s holiday spotlight, we sat down with actress Maeve Tomalty t…
+As the third installment of the LA Fashion Magazine’s holiday spotlight, we sat down with the Naven twins, the dyn…

-This holiday season the LA Fashion Magazine is starting a new tradition of our own.
-We caught up with some of our favori…
+It’s New Years Eve and that means time to celebrate (in style of course).
+Maybe your year was fantastic, not what …

+’Tis the season for giving back, and the collision of fashion and philanthropy is the most fabulous way to do it.
+On Dec…

 Holloway Mini Mesh Sports Bra$ 65.00 Designer/Boutique: MOD Activewear